trac-hacks/trac-github/README.md

     Endpoint is ready to accept GitHub notifications.

 This is the URL of the endpoint.
-Now go to your project's administration page on GitHub.
-In the service hooks tab, select WebHook URLs, and add the URL of the endpoint there.
+Now go to your project's settings page on GitHub.
+In the Service Hooks tab, select WebHook URLs, and add the URL of the endpoint there.

 You might want to restrict access to the endpoint to GitHub's IPs.
 They're listed just under the WebHook URLs setup form.
 If you do so, be aware that the